alif7laksono/crud/README.md

 # MERN Stack Task Management Application

-This is a task management application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with TypeScript and Tailwind CSS.
+A straightforward CRUD application built with the MERN stack (MongoDB, Express, React, Node.js).
+The backend is implemented in JavaScript using Express and MongoDB, handling data storage and API endpoints.
+The frontend is developed in Next.js with TypeScript and styled with Tailwind CSS, providing a fast and responsive user interface.

 ## Features

-- CRUD operations for tasks: Create, Read, Update, and Delete tasks.
+RESTful API for Create, Read, Update, and Delete operations.
-- Search tasks: You can search for tasks based on their title or description.
-- Data pagination: Tasks are displayed in a paginated format for better readability.
-- Filter tasks: You can filter tasks based on their completion status.
-- Sort tasks: Tasks can be sorted by their deadline.
+User-friendly UI built with Next.js and TypeScript.
+Styled with Tailwind CSS for a clean, responsive design.
+Technologies Used:

+Backend: Node.js, Express, MongoDB
+Frontend: Next.js, TypeScript, Tailwind CSS